 Dundas BI has built-in support for multi-tenant deployment scenarios, allowing administrators to easily create and manage tenants (clients), which are isolated from each other under a single deployment.

-The most common use of a multi-tenant instance is for a SaaS solution provider who wants to enhance his software BI and analytics capabilities by integrating Dundas BI into it (Hosted OEM/ISV scenario).
-There are other cases where a multi-tenant instance may be beneficial, such as a deployment of a client-facing portal or a large internal deployment that requires complete isolation between different departments/lines of business.
+The most common use of a multi-tenant instance is for a SaaS solution provider who wants to enhance their software BI and analytics capabilities by integrating Dundas BI into it (hosted OEM/ISV scenario).
+There are other cases where a multi-tenant instance may be beneficial, such as a deployment of a client-facing portal, or a large internal deployment that requires complete isolation between different departments/lines of business.

-2. Multi-tenant Instance
+2. Multi-tenant instance

-3. Adding a new user account to a Tenant
+3. Adding a new user account to a tenant